MileHacker Logo

 Historical Significance

-Bukit Rahman Putra, a modern development, roots its the history of Selangor and the Sungai Buloh area.
+Bukit Rahman Putra, a contemporary development, roots its the history of Selangor and the Sungai Buloh area.
 Sungai Buloh once was tin mining and agricultural estates in the early 20th century.
 The name "Sungai Buloh" means "Bamboo River," a reflection of the past natural landscape.

 Local Heritage